Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 First, I’ll measure the depth of the front and rear rims.
 Most are the same but not always due to wheel design or manufacturing tolerances.

 Next, I’ll record the inside rim width between the hooks or the full inside rim width if it is a hookless rim.
-I’ll then put my calipers across the rim’s outside width at the “brake track” or where one would be if it weren’t a disc brake wheel.
-If the rim has any variation in width such as a toroidal profile, I’ll also measure the rim’s maximum width.
+I’ll then put my calipers across the rim’s outside width where the tire meets the rim.
+If the rim has any variation in width, such as a toroidal profile, I’ll also measure the rim’s maximum width.

-Using a digital micrometer, I check these depths and widths at a half dozen places until I get a pretty good fix on the average of most of the measurements.
-While there are some outliers, typically there will be a variance of up to +/- 0.1mm across the places where I take these measurements.
+Using a digital micrometer, I check these depths and widths at a half dozen places until I get a pretty good fix on the average of these measurements.
+While there are some outliers, typically, there will be a variance of up to +/- 0.1mm across the places where I take these measurements.

 Measuring the width of Tubeless Tires

-For the latest update of this tubeless tire review, I’ve measured 25mm and 28mm tires on wheels whose inside and outside rim widths are representative of tubeless-ready road disc wheels you may own or can buy.
-Those rims range from 19mm inside, 26mm outside with a hooked rim to 25mm wide inside, 32+mm wide outside using a hookless rim.
+For the latest update of this tubeless tire review, I’ve measured 28mm tires on wheels whose inside and outside rim widths represent tubeless-ready road disc wheels you may own or can buy.
+Those rims range from 19mm inside, 26mm outside with a hooked rim to 25mm wide inside, and 32+mm wide outside using a hookless rim.

-Depending on the rim and tire size, I inflate the tires to 60psi/4.1bar and/or 80psi/5.5bar for these tire measurements on hooked rims.
-I’ve used these pressures in part for continuity with the database I’ve built to measure tire-rim combinations over the years.
+Depending on the rim and tire size, I inflate the tires to 60psi/4.1 bar and/or 80psi/5.5 bar for these tire measurements on hooked rims.
+I’ve used these pressures partly for continuity with the database I’ve built to measure tire-rim combinations over the years.
 Luckily, those pressures continue to be in the range recommended to many of us cycling enthusiasts when we plug our weight, rim and tire sizes, and other factors into one of the tire pressure guides.

 Now that there’s a newly created, not-to-exceed pressure ETRTO and ISO standard for tubeless bike tires on hookless rims (72.5psi/5bar), I’ve used 60psi and 70psi for those tire-rim combinations.

-If you are unsure what pressure is best for you, take a look at one of the guides and experiment with what they suggest.
-The easiest one, and frankly one I’ve found recommend a pressure closest to where I end up after my experiments lowering the pressure further is available from ENVE (which sells both wheels and tires).
-SRAM (parent of wheelset and tire seller Zipp) and Silca (seller of tire pumps) also have tire pressure calculators you can use.
+If you are unsure what pressure is best for you, take a look at the SRAM (parent of wheelset and tire seller Zipp) and Silca (seller of tire pumps) guides and experiment with what they suggest.

-I discuss the differences between these three and how to come up with the right pressure for you in the post I linked to at the beginning of this section.
+I discuss the differences between these and how to create the right pressure for you in the post I linked to at the beginning of this section.

 Measuring tubeless tire widths

-Wheels and tires lined up for the March 2022 measurements
+Wheels and tires lined up for wheel and tire measurements.

 And to reiterate what I wrote above, if you are a slower rider or even a fast one riding rough roads, you’ll likely be faster riding a properly inflated tire that’s wider than the rim.